-WaterNSW/NSW Department of Planning and Environment - Water Accounting System (Joint ownership of system).
+WaterNSW/NSW Department of Climate Change, Energy, the Environment and Water-Water Accounting System (Joint ownership of system).

 Supplementary water extraction and diversion data is collected by either on farm meters that measure extraction or gauges on diversion works.
 Meter readings are collected for individual licence holders at intervals during the year and converted via a calibration factor to a volume of water extracted.
 Water diverted from the river is measured by recording the height at either the gauge or weir with the volume diverted being derived by passing these heights through a rating table.
 However, with supplementary water being extracted through the same pumps as those extracting water under other categories of access licences additional information is required to separate out supplementary extraction.